pdavlin/resume-renderer/README.md

 # Resume-renderer
-It programmatically renders resumes (or other documents) using HTML, CSS, and JS.
+It programmatically renders PDF resumes (or other documents) using HTML, CSS, and JS.

 More specifically:
 * Nunjucks for Templating